ppetrovtv/pine_script_docs/source/annotations/study_annotation.rst

 will be added as an overlay on top of the main chart.
 If it is false then it will be added in a separate pane.
 False is the default setting.
-Note that if you change the parameter's value in a script that is already on a chart, you need to use the *Add to Chart* button to implement the change.
+Note that if you change the parameter's value in a script that is already on a chart, you need to use the *Add to Chart* button to apply the change.

 ``format`` defines the type of formatting used for study values appearing on the price axis, in indicator values or in the Data Window.